AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-point-to-site-create.md

 ---
-title: Connect a computer to an Azure virtual network using Point-to-Site: Classic Management Portal| Azure
+title: 'Connect a computer to an Azure virtual network using Point-to-Site: Classic Management Portal| Azure'
 description: Securely connect to your classic Azure Virtual Network by creating a Point-to-Site VPN gateway connection using the Classic Management Portal.
 services: vpn-gateway
 documentationcenter: na